rfwlab/rfw/docs/articles/guide/provide-inject.md

 # Provide & Inject

-Components can share arbitrary values with their descendants without passing them through props.
-A parent calls `Provide` to expose a value, and any nested component can retrieve it with `Inject`.
+Components can share values with their descendants without passing them explicitly through props.
+A parent calls `Provide` to expose a value, and nested components can access it with `Inject`.

+---

-## Providing a value
+## Providing a Value

+Call `Provide` inside a lifecycle hook such as `OnMount` to make a value available to child components:

 ```go
 func (c *ParentComponent) OnMount() {